 In 2016, I launched “Beginning Again,” a new radio show on Our American Network, where I share stories of folks beginning again in their lives.

-A native of Southern Maryland, Willett has lived and worked in New York City for over 20 years.
-She attended Penn State University where she rooted for the Nittany Lions, was one of the first women to be inducted into the secret society Skull & Bones, and was a sorority sister in Phi Mu.
-After receiving a B.A. in political science, she moved to Washington, D.C. to obtain her law degree at Catholic University’s Columbus School of Law.
-While working her way through school, she interned at Mudge Rose Guthrie & Alexander, Wilmer Cutler & Pickering, and Arent Fox.
-She moved to New York after graduation to work in the legal department of the music organization ASCAP, then went on to Willkie Farr & Gallagher where she helped form one of New York City’s hottest off-Broadway theaters, MCC Theater, later becoming MCC Theater’s first Chairman of the Board.
-After Willkie, she headed up business affairs for CBS Broadcast International before relocating to Carro Spanbock Kaster & Cuiffo where she represented well-known clients in the areas of music, television, film, theater and photography.
-For several years, she also lobbied for ASCAP and represented the organization in proceedings before the U.S. Copyright Office.
+I am a native of Southern Maryland, but lived and worked in New York City for over three decades and raised my two children in Brooklyn.
+I attended Penn State University where I cheered for the Nittany Lions, was one of the first women to be inducted into the secret Skull & Bones society, and was a sorority sister in Phi Mu.
+After earning my B.A. in political science I moved to Washington D.C. to obtain my law degree at the Catholic University of America, Columbus School of Law.
+During law school, I interned at various high-profile firms, including Mudge Rose Guthrie & Alexander (Nixon’s old firm), Wilmer Cutler & Pickering, and Arent Fox.
+After graduation, I moved to New York City to work in the legal department of the music organization the American Society of Composers, Authors and Publishers (“ASCAP”), then went on to top law firm Willkie Farr & Gallagher (past partners include Wendell Willkie and former U.S. Supreme Court Justice Felix Frankfurter) to work in the areas of entertainment, corporate law and litigation.
+After Willkie, I became Director of Business Affairs for CBS Broadcast International, before moving to Carro, Spanbock, Kaster & Cuiffo, where I practiced entertainment and international copyright law, representing well-known clients in the areas of music, television, film, theater and photography, including the Presley and Gershwin estates.
+While raising children, I had a small private law practice, primarily engaged in proceedings before the U.S. Copyright Office.